ytsaurus/ytsaurus/yt/docs/README.md

         |-- admin-guide/
         |-- ...
         |-- _includes/      # Here, content that is reused in different parts of the Russian documentation.
-            |-- user-guide/ # For example, here are stored common articles that are used in the user guide section.
+            |-- user-guide/ # For example, here are stored common articles that are reused in the user guide section.
             |-- admin-guide/
     |-- en/                 # Content in English.
         |-- toc.yaml        # Table of contents of the English documentation.